leyimai/toolsproject/README.md

 Main Features
 -------------------
 Squirrel Tracker app includes two sub-apps with the following features:

 Sightings: a site that lists all squirrels, with links to edit each squirrel based on unique squirrel ID or add new squirrels.

     - /sightings/add
     - /sightings/<unique_squirrel_id>
     - /sightings/stats

-Map: a map that visualizes the location of the reported squirrels
+Map: an interactive map that visualizes the reported squirrels' locations.
+The map application was built with Leaflet and OpenStreetMaps.See documentation of Leaflet at https://leafletjs.com/reference-1.6.0.html.

     - /map